Cache-Control: max-age=31536000

 · The obstacles you might come across and their removal

-You could think of the Sutras as a kind of down-to-earth self-help guide to help you become more aware of yourself and why you find certain aspects of life more challenging and other aspects easy.
+Think of the Sutras as a kind of down-to-earth self-help guide to help you build self awareness and understand why you find certain aspects of life more challenging than others.

 The 8 Limbs of Yoga are: